dirac-institute/sorcha/docs/postprocessing.rst

   :align: center

-Applying Photometric and Astrometric Uncerainties
+Applying Photometric and Astrometric Uncertainities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Real astronomical surveys measure photometry and astrometry that have uncertainities.
 To better compare to what the survey detected, ``Sorcha`` applies photometric and astrometric errors that modify the ca;culated value for the right acension, declination, trailed source magnitude, and PSF masgnitude for each potential detection.
 The models for these uncertainties are primarily driven by the signal-to-noise ratio (SNR) for a particular input object in an image, following the methods in `(Ivezić et al. 2019) <https://iopscience.iop.org/article/10.3847/1538-4357/ab042c>`_